-If we have to decode the above, unlike cell phones, Bluetooth or wireless headsets only need to reach the phone in your pocket to transmit/ receive a signal.
-These Bluetooth headsets mostly have a range of only 30 feet.
+If we have to decode the above, unlike cell phones, Bluetooth or Wireless Headphones only need to reach the phone in your pocket to transmit/ receive a signal.
+These Bluetooth Wireless Headphones mostly have a range of only 30 feet.
 Hence, coming to think of it, they emit far less radiation than cell phones.
 And to be a little more precise, One thousand times less.

 According to traditionally accepted scientific principles, our bodies communicate bio-electrically before they do biochemically.
 Dr. Becker, A researcher in electromagnetic emissions pointed out that exposure to any abnormal electromagnetic field produces a stress response.
 These artificially-induced stress responses can be compared to an attack on our immune system â€“ a lot similar to a chemical exposure.

 How then is wireless Bluetooth safe for us to use?

 In the wireless world’s language, you live at 2.4 GHz.
 What this means is that a router, cordless phone, Bluetooth earpieces, baby monitors work on this frequency and not any other frequency.